 Sample size and power calculations

-Sample size calculation was based on a simulation study to determine sample size for mediation analysis of longitudinal data (Pan et al., 2018).
-We assumed an intra-class correlation of GD of 0.6 after nine months (Currie et al., 2013), small associations between impulsivity and risky gambling behavior after 9 months (based on a study of multiple addictive behaviors; Kräplin et al., 2020) and a small to medium association between risky gambling behavior and GD after 9 months (Xuan & Shaffer, 2009). (see Table 4; Pan et al., 2018)Given the planned three waves, our target sample size for all three waves required to achieve a power of 80%, which translates into n=370 according to the bootstrap method.
+We calculated the required sample size for the study based on Hypothesis 3, as it was expected that the mediation hypothesis would require the largest sample size.
+In order to determine the appropriate sample size, we relied on a simulation study that specifically explored the sample size requirements for testing within-person indirect effects in longitudinal data (Pan et al., 2018).
+In this simulation study, a small effect size is defined as 0.14, ‘halfway’ as 0.26, medium as 0.39, and large as 0.59.
+We assumed an intra-class correlation of GD during 9 months of 0.6 (Currie et al., 2013), small associations (0.14) between impulsivity and risky gambling behavior during 9 months (based on a study of multiple addictive behaviors; Kräplin et al., 2020), and a small to medium association (0.26) between risky gambling behavior and GD during 9 months (Xuan & Shaffer, 2009).
+The required sample size for our study was calculated to be n = 370 using the bootstrap method and given the planned three waves, a planned power of 80%, and an alpha level of 5% (see Table 4; Pan et al., 2018).
+Since Hypotheses 1 and 2 require a smaller sample size than Hypothesis 3, the sample size determined for Hypothesis 3 provides sufficient statistical power to adequately test Hypotheses 1 and 2.

-After the theoretical considerations regarding sample size, we took into account the response and dropout rates.
+After this theoretical consideration regarding sample size, we took into account the response retention, and exclusion rates.
 In another study of online sports bettors from our lab, where online surveys were also conducted (RIGAB study; https://osf.io/k6c23/; Czernecka et al., 2023), the response rate was 13% of which a further 30% had to be excluded due to incomplete or implausible questionnaire data.
-Based on the experience from the RIGAB follow-up, a dropout of 60% is expected between the first online survey and the third survey wave 9 months later.
-Based on these response rates and dropout estimates, 925 participants need to participate in the first wave to achieve a sample of 370 participants in the third and final wave.
-Therefore, we estimated that we would have to invite 10,153 Tipico account holders in the first wave, of whom about 1,320 would be assumed to respond and n = 925 could be included in the final sample of the first wave.
+Based on the experience from the RIGAB 12 month follow-up, a retention rate of 60% is expected between the first online survey and the third survey wave 9 months later.
+In addition, the exclusion of further data due to data quality checks was estimated at 25 %.
+Based on these response rates, the retention estimates, and the data exclusion estimates, 925 participants need to participate in the first wave to achieve a sample of 370 participants in the third and final wave (60% retention rate, 25% data quality exclusion, 10% buffer).
+Assuming a linear decline of the retention rate, we estimated that 555 participants have to participate in the second wave (80 % retention rate and 25% data quality exclusion).
+Therefore, we estimated that we would have to invite 10,153 Tipico account holders in the first wave, of whom about 1,320 would be assumed to respond (response rate 13%) and n = 925 (30% data quality exclusion) could be included in the final sample of the first wave.

-Recruitment
+Recruitment and retention

 The target sample of n = 370 regular sports bettors will be recruited from the online gambling provider Tipico.
 Tipico is a globally active and leading sports betting provider in Germany and holds a license for online sports betting in Germany.
 By contract with TU Dresden, Tipico has not had and will not have an influence on the study planning, funding or the study results and publication.
 In order to ensure a high level of data protection, the contract also includes specific recruitment and assessment procedures.